Citrouille

 Developer: Lumen Section | Publisher: Plug In Digital | Release Date: 2018 | Genre: Arcade / Indie | Website: Official Website | Purchase: Steam

 Praline and Vanille are just two ordinary witches with silly hats and a weak spot for candy.
 Unfortunately for the duo, they run into Anis and Reglisse, two decidedly unfriendly witches who make off with all the candy.
-This leaves Praline and Vanille with no choice, but to set off through hostile territory in pursuit of the villains.
-While the locations they traverse is pretty, it is certainly no walk in the park as the two witches have to face off against tons of enemies and do a little gardening along the way.
+This leaves Praline and Vanille with no choice but to set off through hostile territory in pursuit of the villains.
+While the locations they traverse are pretty, it is certainly no walk in the park as the two witches have to face off against tons of enemies and do a little gardening along the way.

 System Requirements